Tag Archive for: Engagement Session

 Rocky Creek Farm Styled Wedding Photo Session of Tara and Sky

-With the help from some fellow wedding vendors, we created a Rocky Creek Farm Styled Wedding Photography Session in under 24 hours time.
+With the help of fellow wedding vendors, I photographed a Rocky Creek Farm Styled Wedding Shoot in under 24 hours’ time.

-The idea sprouted last Tuesday as I was talking on the phone with my friends Jacy and Matt, owners of Gallatin Valley Botanical.
-I’ve been photographing and supporting their local organic farm here in Gallatin Valley for the last couple of years now.
+The idea for a Rocky Creek Farm Styled Wedding Shoot sprouted last Tuesday as I was talking on the phone with my friends Jacy and Matt, owners of Gallatin Valley Botanical.
+For the last couple of years, I’ve been photographing and supporting their local Bozeman organic farm here in Gallatin Valley.

-They mentioned that they would soon be taking over management of the popular Rocky Creek Farm (another farm down the road from theirs) and in addition to farming the increased acreage of land, they would also be pushing to make it a successful new farm wedding venue.
+They mentioned that they would soon be taking over management of the popular Rocky Creek Farm just down the road from theirs.
+In addition to farming the increased acreage of land, they would also be pushing to make Rocky Creek Farm a successful new farm wedding venue.
 While gathering material together for their wedding advertisement for this past weekend’s Bozeman Bridal Walk, they realized they would need some wedding photography to showcase their new venue to prospective wedding clients.
+They didn’t have much time.

 I told them I could help.
 The answer…

-We decided to have a Rocky Creek Farm Styled Wedding Photography Session.
+We decided to have a Rocky Creek Farm Styled Wedding Session.
 The next day.

 Our time was short.
 We set our photo shoot time for 2 pm the following afternoon and let them know I would take care of everything.
 After hanging up the phone, I sprung into action.
 First and foremost, we would need models.
 I decided to get in touch with my engaged friends Sky and Tara and invited them to be my models for the afternoon.
 Thankfully, they agreed.

-In need of obtaining a fine suit and beautiful wedding dress for my models to flaunt, I called upon the talents of Persnickety Formal Wear owner Anne Porter.
-In between all of her fittings for the busy prom season, she happily agreed and got Sky and Tara outfitted with some classy wedding attire.
+We were in need of a fine suit and beautiful wedding dress for my models to flaunt.
+I called upon the talents of Persnickety Formal Wear owner Anne Porter.
+In between all of her fittings for the busy prom season, she happily agreed to help.
+Sky and Tara were outfitted with some classy wedding attire that looked incredible.

-For their hair and makeup, I stopped into Indulgence to have my friend, the lovely Deirdre Quinn, see to it that Tara looked radiant as a bride for our Rocky Creek Farm Styled Wedding Photography Session
+For Tara’s hair and makeup, I stopped into Indulgence.
+My friend, the lovely owner Deirdre Quinn, saw to it that Tara looked radiant as a bride for our Rocky Creek Farm Styled shoot

 It all came together so well.
 In all, we organized our impromptu wedding photo shoot in under 24 hours.